MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_3.md

 date: "2022-12-19"
 ---

-#### ❄ JavaScriptmas continues!
-I cover the event in this article series by completing each daily challenge providing detailed solutions, and featuring others' works in the community highlights section! ❄
+#### JavaScriptmas is almost over, but there is still time to get in on the fun!
+I cover the event in this article series by completing each daily challenge, providing solutions, and featuring others' works!

 ---